everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 These metrics focus on how well the model ranks the set of pairs comprising the matrix.

-The matrix *rank* of a drug-disease pair $(d,i)$, denoted by $\text{rank}(d,i)$, refers to it's position among non-positive (i.e. unknown or known negative) matrix pairs when sorted by treat score.
-We omit any training pairs and known positives from the ranking, so that $(d,i)$ is only ranked against pairs with unknown or known negative relationship.

-The matrix *quantile rank* of a pair measures the proportion of non-positive pairs that have a lower rank than the pair.
-It is defined as
-$$
-QR(d,i) = \frac{\text{rank}(d,i) - 1}{N
-$$
-where $N$ is the number of known or known negative pairs in the matrix.
-This normalized measure ranges from 0 to 1, with lower values indicating higher priority in the ranking.

 #### Recall@n

-The *Recall@n* metric is defined as the proportion of ground truth pairs that appear among the top $n$ ranked pairs in the matrix.
-Mathematically, for a set of ground truth pairs $GT$, it may be written as
+The *Recall@n* metric is defined as the proportion of ground truth test pairs that appear among the top $n$ ranked pairs in the matrix.
+Mathematically, for a set of ground truth pairs $GT$ in the test set, it may be written as

 $$\text{Recall@n} = \frac{|\{(d,i) \in GT : \text{rank}(d,i) \leq n\}|}{|GT|}$$